ZKCamp/noir-voting/README.md

 Each branch has its own readme, like this one, with an overview of the progress made towards the final DApp.

-Also, if you go to the pull requests, every branch has a PR to the previous one, which is useful to see the diff.

 ### Circuit Overview

 Some of the topics we'll cover in this walkthrough are: